Fatal Baltimore Accident Involving Two Buses

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If you have been injured in any type of auto accident, or you would like to speak with an attorney about a loved one's injuries or death following an accident, it is important to act quickly as you have a limited time to pursue a claim.
-With more than thirty-two years of experience, Montlick & Associates, Attorneys at Law, dedicates its practice to helping those who have suffered injuries through no fault of their own.
+With more than 35 years of experience, Montlick & Associates, Attorneys at Law, dedicates its practice to helping those who have suffered injuries through no fault of their own.
 With the necessary skill and diligence you need in an attorney, the Georgia Auto Accident Attorneys of Montlick & Associates, Attorneys at Law are standing by to provide you with the guidance you need and to answer any questions you may have.

 To discuss your situation with one of our attorneys, contact our office today by calling (800) LAW-NEED (529-6333 to schedule your free consultation.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.